amandabrastad/2022ws_do_ab/coursework.md

 #  Ambidextrous organizations

-by Amanda C. Brastad (15-20 min)
+by Amanda Brastad

-> Being able to use both hands at the same time!
+> Ambidextrous: Being able to use both hands at the same time!

----

-- Think about:
-    - Give 3 main points
-    - What do I want others to take from my presentation?

-To show pres: Go to "Ledtext"
-cd kopier sti for 2022ws_do_ab reveal-md coursework.md --watch

 ---
 ## Introduction